glouppe/info8006-introduction-to-ai/projects/project2/README.md

 Several strategies are available for the ghost:
 - `dumby` rotates on itself counterclockwise until it can go to its left.
 - `greedy` selects the action leading to the cell closest to Pacman.
+If several actions are equivalent, `greedy` chooses randomly among them.
 - `smarty` selects the action leading to the shortest path towards Pacman.

+The random seed of the game can be changed with the `--seed` option (e.g. `--seed 42`).

 ### Report